Tax & Compliance

 Court-Ready

-The result: A 1998 handwritten panchnama annexure—scanned, faded, with cross-outs—converted into a clean, searchable, court-ready index in 15 minutes.
+A 1998 handwritten panchnama annexure—scanned, faded, with cross-outs—converted into a clean, searchable, court-ready index in 15 minutes.
 Each cell source-linked to the original.
 65B certificate included.
 Ready for e-filing.

 Why Panchnama Annexures Matter